nebula-contrib/NebulaGraph-Bench/README.md

 [中文文档](README_cn.md)

-`Nebula-Bench` is a tool to test the nebula-graph benchmark by using [LDBC](https://ldbc.github.io/) dataset.
+`Nebula-Bench` is a tool to test the NebulaGraph benchmark by using [LDBC](https://ldbc.github.io/) dataset.

 Currently, we use ldbc_snb_datagen [v0.3.3](https://github.com/ldbc/ldbc_snb_datagen_spark/tree/v0.3.3).
-It only support nebula graph 2.0+ release.
+It only support NebulaGraph 2.0+ release.

 The main features: